 However, they can also be a nuisance if they nest near humans or livestock.

-If you find a cuckoo wasp nest near your home, it is best to remove it or contact an exterminator for assistance.
+If you find a cuckoo wasp nest near your home, removing it or contacting an exterminator for assistance is best.

 It is also important to take preventative measures to discourage them from returning.
 This can include removing nearby food sources and keeping your yard well-maintained.